 When you share a post on Facebook, it will display a thumbnail picked from the post page along with a short description of the post.
 But in many cases Facebook fails to identify the correct image and description that it should use.
 This leads to irrelevant images and description coming up in Facebook when you or your readers share the post.
-This is totally annoying, and I had got many queries regarding this on my Facebook page and via email.
-So for those who are trying to figure a way out of this, here is the solution.
+This is totally annoying, and I had got many queries regarding this on our Facebook page and via email.
+So for those who are trying to figure a way out of this, here is the solution :)

 We will solve both of these issues using two different techniques.

-1. Fixing the Wrong Image Problem.You might have noticed that comment avatars, and other irrelevant images come up when you share the post on Facebook .
+1. Fixing the Wrong Image Problem.You might have noticed that comment avatars, and other irrelevant images from your sidebars come up when you share the post on Facebook .
 The solution to this is to specify the image in the page meta data.
 We will be using open graph tags for the same.

 Go to Template > Edit HTML and just above